hmrc/income-tax-mtd-changelog/README.md

 #### Individuals Losses API

-The following changes are now available in Sandbox
+New API version 6.0 added in Sandbox with the following changes:

 ##### Added

-Added a tax year URL path parameter in v6.0 for the following endpoints:
+Added a tax year URL path parameter for the following endpoints:

 - Create a Brought Forward Loss
 - Amend a Brought Forward Loss Amount